kaltura/playkit-js-ui/docs/setting-customized-spinner.md

-# Setting Customized Loading Spinner
+# Setting Custom Loading Spinner

 Sometimes we want to change the default spinner to our custom spinner, for example with our logo or brand,